Grabsky/Claims/README.md

 # Claims
 Create protected region and manage it using in-game GUI.
 Limited to 1 claim per user with no exceptions due to (intentional) plugin design.

 *Due to light-weight checks, by default players can override any region that is not a claim.
-Please increase priority of non-claim regions to protect them from griefing.*
+Please increase priority of non-claim regions to protect them from being griefed.*

 *You shouldn't modify claim regions manually unless you know what you're doing.
-Weird issues may appear.*
+Severe issues may appear.*

 ## Building
 To build, run `mvn install` or `mvn clean install`.